Elisha Dyer III: Personal life

 Dyer was married to Sidney (née Turner) Swan (1857–1933), the daughter of Sidney (née Patterson) Turner and William Fauntleroy Turner.
 Sidney was also the grand-niece of Elizabeth Patterson Bonaparte and a great-granddaughter of a Baltimore merchant William Patterson.
 They did not have any children together, however, he was the stepfather of his wife's daughter from a previous marriage (to Donnell Swan), Laura Patterson Swan, who married Andrew Robeson in 1913.

 Upon his father's death in 1906, he and his siblings inherited $250 each with the remainder of the estate, valued at about $250,000, left to his mother.
 His father left $5,000 to Miss Francis E. Kinnicutt, his private secretary.

 He died of pneumonia at his home in Newport on June 2, 1917.
 He was interred in Swan Point Cemetery in Providence.
 In November 1917, his widow sold their five-story residence at 37 West 56th Street in New York City.
-After his widows death in 1933, the estate (valued in excess of $1,000,000) was left to Sidney's granddaughter, Lauretta Patterson Robeson.
+After his widow's death in 1933, the estate (valued in excess of $1,000,000) was left to Sidney's granddaughter, Lauretta Patterson Robeson.